yegor256/blog/_drafts/null.md

   - java close stream try catch
 ---

-There is a very typical mistake in Java "try with resources" scenario, which I keep seeing in so many code reviews.
+There is a very typical mistake in pre-Java7 "try/finally" scenario, which I keep seeing in so many code reviews.
 I just have to write about it.
-The
+Java7 solve introduced a solution, but it doesn't cover all situations.
+Still, sometimes we need to deal with non-AutoCloseable resources.
+Let's open and close them correctly, please.

 <!--more-->

-This is how it looks:
+This is how it looks (assuming we are in Java 6):

 {% highlight java %}
 InputStream input = null;
 try {
   input = url.openStream();
-  // read the stream
+  // reads the stream, throws IOException
+} catch (IOException ex) {
+  throw new RuntimeException(ex);
 } finally {
   if (input != null) {
     input.close();